I Stand (album)

-I Stand is the third studio album by American singer-songwriter Idina Menzel and was released on January 29, 2008.
+I Stand is the third studio album by American singer-songwriter Idina Menzel, released on January 29, 2008.
 The album was produced by Glen Ballard, who co-wrote most of the songs with Menzel.
+It was Menzel’s first commercially successful album and her first album to chart.

 Promotion

 Singles and EPs

 The first single, a dance pop version of Defying Gravity, was released in March 2007, even though the track was only included on the UK and iTunes editions of the album.
 An EP, also titled Defying Gravity, was released two months later, featuring five different remixes of the track.
-Another version, featuring five DJ versions, was also released.
+Another version, featuring five DJ remixes, was also released.
 The song Brave was released as the second single in November 2007.

-The single Gorgeous was released in December 2007, alongside an EP featuring five remixes of the song.
-Each remix was edited down for the EP but could be purchased full-length as a single.
-Three additional remixes of the song were released on a new EP in January 2008, again also all available in longer, single forms.
-Also, in August 2008, Menzel released the EP Acoustic.
-The EP features acoustic versions of I Stand, Brave, Gorgeous and Better to Have Loved.
+The lead single Gorgeous was released in December 2007, alongside an EP featuring five remixes of the song.
+Each remix was edited down for the EP but could be purchased in full-length as a single.
+Three additional remixes of the song were released on a new EP in January 2008, all available in their longer, single forms.
+In August 2008, Menzel released the EP Acoustic.
+The EP features acoustic versions of I Stand, Brave, Gorgeous, and Better to Have Loved.

-In April 2010, Idina released the EP Idina Menzel, which features album versions of I Stand, Gorgeous and Brave as well as Embraceable You, Defying Gravity, and No Day But Today which were recorded live on her tour.
+In April 2010, Idina released the EP Idina Menzel, which features album versions of I Stand, Gorgeous, and Brave as well as Embraceable You, Defying Gravity, and No Day But Today, which were recorded live on her tour.

 Tour

 To promote the album, Menzel embarked on the I Stand tour on April 1, 2008, in New Brunswick, NJ.
-Her Concert at Rose Hall at Lincoln Center was filmed for a PBS special on the show Soundstage.
-The tour ran for four sold out legs before ending on March 29, 2009.
+Her concert at Rose Hall at Lincoln Center was filmed for a PBS special on the show Soundstage.
+The tour ran for four sold-out legs before ending on March 29, 2009.
 She performed a total of 50 concerts on the tour.